A Monte Carlo simulation of ion transport at finite temperatures: Introduction

-In calculation of ion properties in a neutral background gas with Monte Carlo simulation \cite{PS98} or momentum transfer theory \cite{JVP02}, it is very often assumed that the particles of the neutral gas are at rest.
-It is a reasonable approximation when the mean ion energy exceeds gas thermal energy by a large factor.
-This approximation is, however, not valid for low electric fields, when the mean ion energy is comparable to the thermal energy of the background gas.
-In such a case collision frequency has to be calculated more accurately, based on relative velocity that takes into account the thermal motion of gas particles.
+When calculating properties of ions that move in a neutral host gas using MC simulation \cite{PS98} or momentum transfer theory \cite{JVP02}, it is very often assumed that the particles of the neutral gas are at rest.
+It is a reasonable approximation when the mean ion energy significantly exceeds the thermal gas energy.
+Then the collision frequency takes a simple form (\ref{ni_coldgas}).
+However, this approximation is not justified for low electric fields, when the mean ion energy is comparable to the thermal energy.
+In such case the motion of the host gas particles should be taken into account and the collision frequency has to be calculated more accurately that takes into account the thermal motion of gas particles.
+At this point we want to emphasize that in MC simulations we only follow the evolution of ions in time, since it is assumed that their motion does not significantly change the distribution function of background gas particles, i.e. the gas heating effects are neglected.
+All properties of the host gas particles are determined by their distribution function.
+If however, there is a significant gas heating due to current flow, which is relevant for higher current discharges, the background gas may be at a considerably higher temperature.
+This would only extend the need to apply our technique but in that case the calculation of the temperature would have to be done in a self consistent manner according to the experimental conditions.